 For smaller acts, you may be able to approach them and discuss fees directly.
 More often that not you will need to deal with an agent.
-The agent’s priority is to secure as much money as possible for their act and how much they care about you as a promoter and the quality of the show will vary wildly from agent to agent.
+The agent’s priority is to secure as much money as possible for their act.
+How much they care about you as a promoter and the quality of the show will vary wildly from agent to agent.
 Prices are not always fixed for acts so this means you need to be prepared to negotiate.
 You want to be able to pay for the artists out of ticket sales and not out of your own pocket so ticket pricing is vital when it comes to knowing what you can afford.

 How to Set Ticket Prices for your Gig

 Ticket sales need to cover your overheads – the artist fee and the venue hire in particular.
 You don’t want to overprice or under price your tickets so again you need to do your research into similar acts and shows as well as keep breakeven points in mind.

 Veteran promoter Jim Driver suggests in this article to set your ticket pricing so that you breakeven with the venue at 60% to 70% capacity.
 He also offers this tip: “Don’t price tickets on round pounds (or 99p for that matter): if someone’s prepared to pay £15 for a ticket, they’ll pay £15.50 without blinking.
 The difference is, is that if you sell 300 tickets and you’ll have an extra £150 to play with.”

 Ultimately, if you trust in the quality of the acts and have taken time to plan an interesting and varied bill, then you should have the confidence to charge what you need to charge to make money.

 It’s hard to express quite how important a venue is to the success of your show.
 When it comes to finding a gig venue, you are of course going to be limited by budget and availability.
 Remember there are venues available for all types and sizes of gigs, you just have to find them.